 Search for a phrase by putting quotation marks around your search terms – for example, "Magnetic resonance imaging".
 This stops resources, with just one of these words, from appearing.
 This method can also be used to find the exact spelling of a term.

 Prefix a search term with the minus sign to exclude the term from the search results.
 For example, waves -ocean will exclude most articles about waves on a beach.

 Prefix a search term with a plus symbol to ensure the term is included in the search results, for example, disease +kiwifruit will return results that only cover kiwifruit disease.

 The numbers in the brackets by the various filters indicate the number of results under that filter.

 The Hub is active on social media, and we view it as an important tool for us to interact with communities and disseminate science and education information.
 Find out more here.

-Strands are part of the New Zealand curriculum requirements.
+Strands are part of the New Zealand curriculum requirements and you can search for content using the NSC strands in our search.
 You can find more information on the strands here.

 Selecting the blue ‘i’ icon under a media item will take you to a page that includes copyright information and, for all our interactive and video content, a full transcript.